sethbrasile/PiFire/03-installation.md

 	- Select Locale Settings, and configure your timezone and keyboard layout
 	- Click Save
 5. Select Write and wait for the imager to write to the SD Card

+#### **NEW!** PiFire OS Option

+Github user @calonmerc has created a PiFire OS image that can be flashed and used without the below installation necessary.
+Just flash, boot, configure and go!

+Start [here](https://github.com/calonmerc/PiFireOS) for the image download and detailed instructions on how to flash and get up and running.  *Many thanks to @calonmerc for his ongoing contributions to the project!*

 #### Manual Method: If not using the Raspberry Pi Imager